Saeed Hajjarian: Assassination attempt

-In March, 2000 he was shot in the face by a gunman on the doorstep of Tehran's city council.
+In March 2000, a gunman shot him in the face on the doorstep of Tehran's city council.
 The would-be assassin fled on a motorcycle with an accomplice.
-The bullet entered through his left cheek and lodged in his neck, and put Hajjarian into a coma.
-During this time, groups of young Iranians kept vigil outside Sina hospital, where he was being treated.
+The bullet entered his left cheek, lodged in his neck, and put Hajjarian into a coma.
+During this time, groups of young Iranians kept vigil outside Sina Hospital, where he was being treated.
 Hajjarian was badly paralyzed for life.

-His assailant, Saeed Asgar, a young man who was reported to be a member of the Basij militia, was later arrested and sentenced to spend 15 years in jail.
+His assailant, Saeed Asgar, a young man reportedly a member of the Basij militia, was later arrested and sentenced to spend 15 years in jail.
 However, he was released after spending only a short term in prison.
-Asgar was accompanied by Mohsen Morteza Majidi on a motorbike.
-Others, who were involved, include Mohammad Ali Moghaddami, Mehdi Rowghani, Mousa Jan Nesari, Ali Pourchaluei (possibly the one who shot Hajjarian), Saeed Golounani and Safar Maghsoudi.
+Mohsen Morteza Majidi accompanied Asgar on a motorbike.
+Others, who were involved, include Mohammad Ali Moghaddami, Mehdi Rowghani, Mousa Jan Nesari, Ali Pourchaluei (possibly the one who shot Hajjarian), Saeed Golounani, and Safar Maghsoudi.

 Possible cause

-His attempted assassination is thought to be associated with the exposure of the "Chain murders" in his Sobh Emrouz daily newspaper, and the "key role" he is believed to have played "in bringing about ... damaging disclosures," both as the editor of the exposing newspaper and one of the few reformists likely to be a source of information about activity in the intelligence ministry.
+His attempted assassination is thought to be associated with the exposure of the "Chain murders" in his Sobh Emrouz daily newspaper and the "key role" he is believed to have played "in bringing about ... damaging disclosures," both as the editor of the exposing newspaper and one of the few reformists likely to be a source of information about activity in the intelligence ministry.
 Consequently, "some believe that remnants" of the chain murder "intelligence killer group may have been" behind his attempted assassination.

 Recovery

 Hajjarian slowly recovered somewhat from the shooting.
-By 2005, Hajjarian was still unable to speak with a clear voice and still using the wheelchair, although could walk with help.
-As of 2009 he still spoke with difficulty and was "dependent on the constant care of doctors and family."
+By 2005, Hajjarian was still unable to speak with a clear voice and still using a wheelchair, although they could walk with help.
+As of 2009 he still spoke with difficulty.
+He was "dependent on the constant care of doctors and family."